academic matter - any matter relating to student progress, assessment, and curriculum and awards in a course of study.

 academic in charge - the lecturer who has primary responsibility for teaching the classes for a particular unit of study.

-Assistant Registrar - the person usually occupying that position, or in his/her absence, the person nominated by the Dean of Quality and Student Administration to fulfill that role.
+Registrar - the person usually occupying that position, or in his/her absence, the person nominated by the Dean of Academic Administration to fulfill that role.

 course advisor - the academic staff member nominated to advise students about a particular course of study, (e.g. Bachelor of Theology) and provide appropriate pastoral support.

-Dean of Quality and Student Administration - the person usually occupying that position or, in his/her absence, the person nominated by the Principal to fulfill that role.
+Dean of Academic Administration - the person usually occupying that position or, in his/her absence, the person nominated by the Principal to fulfill that role.

-review officer - the Dean of Quality and Student Administration unless the grievance relates to a decision made by the Dean of Quality and Student Administration in which case the Review Officer will be the Principal (or delegate).
+review officer - the Dean of Academic Administration unless the grievance relates to a decision made by the Dean of Academic Administration in which case the Review Officer will be the Principal (or delegate).

 victimise - to act or omit to act towards a person in a way which is intended to cause disadvantage to that person because they have made a complaint, or may make a complaint, or may be or are subject of a complaint.